 - 1. The conference facilitator begins by asking participants to introduce themselves and explain their experiences and observations of the student. - 2.
 The facilitator informs the participants that the conference's goal is to create a plan by which the student may progress and eventually graduate from the BSW program. - 3.
 The facilitator explains to the student that each faculty member will provide their observations/experiences without interruption. - 4.
 After the faculty has spoken, the student will be allowed to speak and consider the feedback's validity and make recommendations regarding an action plan to support their academic success. - 5.
 The student is excused, and faculty continue to contribute to this discussion and support the coordinator in developing a proposed recommendation for the student's success. - 6.
 Within 5-7 business days, a meeting minute's report, in addition to a recommendation letter (i.e., the committee's recommendations, suggestions, and findings) is emailed to the student. - 7.
-Students who desire to appeal the recommendations, which may include dismissal, must submit their appeal via email to the Director (not the program

-- coordinator) no later than five business days.
+Students who desire to appeal the recommendations, which may include dismissal, must submit their appeal via email to the Director (not the program coordinator) no later than five business days.
 If the student fails to submit an appeal related to dismissal within the allotted time frame, the student will be dismissed from the program, and receive a formal dismissal letter from the Director.
-The dismissal letter is effective immediately, and there will be no further communication between the student and the School of Social Work. - 8.
-If the student appeals, the Director will schedule a meeting with the student and only discuss the Success Committee's recommendations.
+The dismissal letter is effective immediately, and there will be no further communication between the student and the School of Social Work.

+- 8. If the student appeals, the Director will schedule a meeting with the student and only discuss the Success Committee's recommendations.
 Students should note that the Director is independent of the Success Committee.
 Therefore, it is not considered another Success conference, but an opportunity for the student to state what changes they have made or are willing to make regarding the Success Committee's recommendations. - 9.
 After meeting with the student, the Director will provide the student with a decision of the appeal within five business days.
-The Director's decision will be final and cannot be appealed to the School of Social Work.
-Students should note that dismissal from the BSW program does not expel or suspend them from Florida Atlantic University; therefore, he/she will be referred to an academic advisor to explore alternative majors.
+The Director's decision will be final and cannot be appealed to the School of Social Work. - 10.
+If dismissal from the School of Social Work is recommended, the student will have an opportunity to appeal the dismissal via the Provost's memo linked herein entitled: Academic Dismissal of Students from a Graduate Degree Program.

-Please contact the BSW program coordinator with questions regarding the content in this document.
+Please contact the MSW program coordinator with questions regarding the content in this document.
 This document can also be found at: